Jean C. Alexandre: United Nations Ambassador

-In April - May 2003, following Alexandre's request and lobbying, the United Nations adopted resolutions to commemorate the bicentennial anniversary of the death of Toussaint Louverture and the bicentennial of Haitian flag.
+In April – May 2003, following Alexandre's request and lobbying, the United Nations adopted resolutions to commemorate the bicentennial anniversary of the death of Toussaint Louverture and the bicentennial of Haitian flag.
 Under his leadership the UN General Assembly adopted unanimously a special Resolution to proclaim 2004 as the “International Year of Abolition of Slavery”.

-Dr. Jean C. Alexandre negotiated a Commercial Accord of Cooperation of Haiti with Azerbaijan and inaugurated the diplomatic relations with this country.
+Alexandre negotiated a Commercial Accord of Cooperation of Haiti with Azerbaijan and inaugurated the diplomatic relations with this country.
 He renegotiated the commercial relationship with Cuba, visited China and Taiwan to reorganize the position of Haiti with these two different entities.
 During a visit in South Africa, Alexandre negotiated with the Government of South Africa its participation to the commemoration of the Bicentennial Independence of Haiti.
 He reinforced the relations between Haiti and the United States and between Haiti and the International Organization of Francophony.
-He worked to consolidate bonds of friendship between Haiti and Israel (2003–2006) and was nominated Ambassador to Israel.
-Alexandre and Kofi Annan, the General Secretary of the United Nations, developed a large humanitarian program for Haiti.
+He worked to consolidate bonds of friendship between Haiti and Israel (2003–2006) and was nominated ambassador to Israel.
+Alexandre and Kofi Annan, the secretary-general of the United Nations, developed a large humanitarian program for Haiti.
 At the time to present his candidature to become the first Haitian member of the executive Board of UNICEF, he was recalled by the Haitian Ministry of Foreign Affairs.

-Besides his diplomatic and medical careers, Jean C. Alexandre, MD has been an educator, successful businessman and entrepreneur, community activist and philanthropist.
+Besides his diplomatic and medical careers, Alexandre has been an educator, successful businessman and entrepreneur, community activist and philanthropist.
 He volunteered in many Humanitarian programs and medical missions in Haiti, and initiated several programs of development for Haiti, especially after the 2010 earthquake providing successful relief efforts to improve and preserve the life of countless Haitian citizens.
-Dr. Alexandre founded and directed many civic, cultural, and philanthropic organizations.
+Alexandre founded and directed many civic, cultural, and philanthropic organizations.

-Dr. Jean C. Alexandre was the coordinator for National Democratic Front in Chicago, Illinois in 1990, and also a member of the Provisional Electoral Council of Haiti, July 2000.
-He is President of Poto Mitan International, President of Men Kontre, President of International Institute of Strategic and Diplomatic Research (ISDR), President of Haitian-American Voters Organization, President of Progressive Haitian American Organization, President and Founder of Solidarity with Bishop Romelus Crusade, Chairman of Partners with Sassier and Executive Director of Council of Health Housing Education and Public Service (CHEPS).
-He received a series of International Decorations and Awards from America, Europe and Africa.
+Alexandre was the coordinator for National Democratic Front in Chicago, Illinois, in 1990, and also a member of the Provisional Electoral Council of Haiti, July 2000.
+He is president of Poto Mitan International, president of Men Kontre, president of International Institute of Strategic and Diplomatic Research (ISDR), president of Haitian-American Voters Organization, president of Progressive Haitian American Organization, president and founder of Solidarity with Bishop Romelus Crusade, chairman of Partners with Sassier and executive director of Council of Health Housing Education and Public Service (CHEPS).
+He received a series of international decorations and awards from America, Europe and Africa.